How to find doctors and nurses in your family tree

 However, there is so much material here that it can be confusing.
 So start with their family history guide, which links to genealogical guides relating to different branches of medicine.

 The National Archives has created several guides to researching healthcare, hospitals, doctors and nurses, military medics and wartime volunteers.
-This page contains more than 15,000 service records of nurses who served during the First World War, including those from the Queen Alexandra’s Imperial Military Nursing Service and the Territorial Force Nursing Service, which you can search and download.
+This page contains more than 15,000 service records of First World War nurses, including those from the Queen Alexandra’s Imperial Military Nursing Service and the Territorial Force Nursing Service, which you can search and download.
 These can reveal where a nurse trained, plus references, hospitals, field ambulances or other medical units in which they served, and even their superiors’ opinion of their work.

 6. Expert's choice: Royal College of Nursing